Pravargav/Amadeus/SAC/sentences/imp.md

 -> crossroads

--> adjacent/next/neighbouring room to mine.
+-> adjacent/next/neighbouring room.

--> One should always believe in oneself to achieve success.
+-> One should always believe in oneself.

--> He keeps laying the blame on others instead of accepting his own mistakes.
+-> He keeps laying the blame on others.

 -> How do I seem to you?